ftrackhq/ftrack-recipes/python/events/multi_site_location/README.rst

 multi site locations
 ====================

-This recipe will show show to easily setup a multi site location system.
+This recipe will show how to easily setup a multi site location system with ftrack.

-As assumption we take that there'll be 2 location at play, able to access each other mount points:
+As assumption we take that there'll be 2 location at play, able to access each other mount points (eg: through vpn):

 * location1
 * location2